-Creating Google Lens using Firebase ML Kit
+Creating a Google Lens clone using Firebase MLKit

 If you attended Google I/O (or watched the Keynotes), you might have noticed a new product announcement as a part of Firebase called ML Kit.